Thomas-Rutter/advent-of-code-2020/docs/user/index.rst

     In a given list, find the two entries that sum to 2020 and then multiply those two numbers together.

-The story behind this the accountant elves need you to sort out the expense report.
+The story behind this is that the accountant elves need you to sort out the expense report.
 You'd think as accountants they would be able to sort it out themselves but I guess not.